University Challenge 2020–21

 The 50th series of University Challenge began on 13 July 2020 on BBC Two and ended on 5 April 2021.
-It was won by the University of Warwick.
+It was won by the University of Warwick for the institution's second title.

 COVID-19

 Due to the COVID-19 pandemic, University Challenge took a six-month hiatus from filming episodes.
 Recording resumed with the highest scoring losers play-offs, with contestants now separated by perspex screens and wearing ear-pieces to allow them to hear their teammates.
 The show also relaxed the rule that banned students from competing if they completed their degree during the recording of the series.

 The University of Manchester and three Oxford colleges – Merton, Balliol and Corpus Christi – all fielded reserves when filming resumed.

+There were no debutant institutions in this series, with all institutions having appeared at least once previously.
+However this was only the second appearance of the Royal Academy of Music, having last been seen back in 1999.